gracexwho/dna-translator/README.md

 Also returns the amino acid sequence (based off the 64 codon table, including Amber, Ochre, Opal stop codons) of either the forward translation (the sequence provided) or the reverse translation (the reverse complement of the sequence).
+The DNA sequence is first transcribed into mRNA, which is then translated into amino acid code.

 For all those primer sequencing needs